 |7500||Bank loan - machine||$25,000|

 At any point in time, an accountant can produce a trial balance, which is a listing of each account and its current balance.
-The total debits and credits on the trial balance will equal.
-Accountants frequently review the trial balance to verify that the journal entries were posted correctly, as well as to correct any errors.
+The total debits and credits on the trial balance will equal one another.
+Accountants frequently review the trial balance to verify that they posted journal entries correctly, as well as to correct any errors.

 At the end of each month and year, accountants post adjusting entries to the trial balance and use the adjusted trial balance to generate financial statements.
-Accounting software from QuickBooks provides controls to ensure that your trial balance is corrected stated.
-The software will ensure that the total dollar amount of debits equals the credit balance, and that each account balance is included in your trial balance report.
+Accounting software provides controls to ensure your trial balance is accurate.
+The software will ensure that the total dollar amount of debits equals the credit balance and that each account balance is in your trial balance report.

 As you can see, the entire accounting process starts with double-entry bookkeeping.
 Whether you do your own bookkeeping with small business bookkeeping software or hire a bookkeeper for that task, understanding this critical accounting concept is essential for the success of your small business.